 Dobson and McDermid [DM89] present a modeling language for expressing security policies, in which roles, agents, actions, and data are basic components of a security policy.
 This is an early approach for investigating security policy specification languages in which no formal syntax or semantics were defined for a security policy.
 Dobson and Martin [DM92] distinguish organizational security policies from automated security policies: organizational security policies are the set of laws, rules, regulations, and practices that regulate how an organization protects its resources, whereas automated security policies are the set of restrictions and properties that specify how a computing system prevents resources from being used to violate the organizational security policies.
 This view is consistent with the view presented in this dissertation as discussed in Chapter 1 (see Figure 1.2).
 Organizational security policies are the source documents for ReCAPS, and automated security policies (in this dissertation, they are access control policies) are the products of ReCAPS.
-Dobson and Martin show how to represent organizational security policies using enterprise modeling, and how restrictions and properties of the automated security policy play a key role in the enforcement of the organizational policy [DM92].
+Dobson and Martin show how to represent organizational security policies using enterprise modeling, and how restrictions and properties of the automated security policies policies using enterprise modeling, and how restrictions and properties of the automated security policies policies policies of the organizational policy [DM92].